How exactly do you say green in Italian?

 Chi di verde si veste della sua beltà troppo si fida

-Literally: Those who wear green trust their beauty too much
+Literally: He who wears green trusts their beauty too much

-And that’s it, now you know how to say green in Italian!
+And that’s the end of our lesson on how to say green in Italian!

 What next?